poppyclark/ridethereef/_posts/2020-10-04-reef-safe-suncreams-brands.md

 > We care about our families.
 >
 > So, of course we don’t use any ingredients that could hurt any of them.
+>
+> Sun Bum used a font called 'AKI LINES' which was originally Designed by Akihiko Seki in 1970.
+They used the shape and design but made the yellow font solid instead of lines.

 ![Sun Bum suncream full range](../uploads/sunbum-2.jpg)